zzzprojects/docs/entityframework.net/pages/TBD/documentations/update-without-loading.md

 ---
 PermaID: 1000034
-Title: Entity Framework Update Without Loading - Learn About Batch Update
+Title: Entity Framework Update Without Loading - Learn More About Batch Update
 MetaDescription: Unlock the power of Entity Framework by learning how to update entities without loading them in the context.
-LastMod: 2023-02-18
+LastMod: 2025-06-18
 Tags: save update batch-update
 ---

-# Entity Framework Update Without Loading: Discover About Batch Update
+# Entity Framework Update Without Loading: Discover More About Batch Update

 ## How to update without loading entities in the context?